whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/02-learn-3d-space/02-04-sound-capture-assignment.md

 ## 1. Environmental / Ambient Sound

-Record approximately **30–60 seconds** of continuous environmental sound.
+Record approximately 30–60 seconds of continuous environmental sound.

-This might include room tone, ventilation, traffic, wind, machinery, people in the distance, or another sound that establishes a location.

-Remain still while recording and avoid handling the phone unnecessarily.
+This might include:

+- room tone
+- ventilation
+- traffic
+- wind
+- machinery
+- people in the distance

 ## 2. Action / Foley Sound

 Record a physical action that could accompany something happening on screen.

+Examples include

+- character footsteps
+- clothing movement
+- a door
-Examples include footsteps, clothing movement, a door, an object being placed on a surface, scraping, impacts, or another intentional physical sound.
+- an object being placed on a surface

-Make several attempts and submit your best recording.
+- scraping
+- impacts

 ## 3. Off-Screen Event

 Record a sound that could make the viewer imagine something happening **outside the camera frame**.

-Examples include approaching footsteps, a distant impact, a voice, a closing door, a machine starting, or another unseen event.

-Make several attempts and submit your best recording.
+Examples include:

+- approaching footsteps
+- a distant impact
+- a voice
+- a closing door
+- a machine starting
+- microwave ding

 ### Recording Tips

 Get the phone close to the sound when practical and keep it still while recording.
 Record several seconds before and after the sound you want to capture.

+Remain still while recording and avoid handling or touching the phone.

 Listen to your recording before leaving the location.
 If the recording is distorted, too quiet, interrupted, or dominated by unwanted noise, record another take.

 Use the native recording application on your phone.
 Additional recording equipment is not required.

+Make several attempts and submit your best recording.

 ### Connect the Sound to Your Scene